jklein/just-pikd/README.md

 7. `sudo gem update --system` and `sudo gem install compass` to get [compass](http://compass-style.org/).
 8. `curl -sS https://getcomposer.org/installer | php` install composer
 9. `sudo mv composer.phar /usr/local/bin/composer` move composer to a bin directory so you can just run `composer`
-10. `composer install` - This will install all PHP dependencies and generate the autoload file
+10. `cd app && composer install && cd -` - This will install all PHP dependencies and generate the autoload file
 11. `gulp` - This will build all JS/CSS and start watching the filesystem for changes.
 12. localhost:8080 on the host machine will be forwarded to the VM's port 80, so hit localhost:8080 in a web browser to validate that things got set up properly.
 13. You can ssh to the VM using `vagrant ssh` as well.